Dehydrated-Mud/FTK-Community-DLC/readme.md

 Find Herb now checks to see the players are in an infinite dungeon.
 If so, Find Herbs is not subject to a cooldown.

 ## Known Issues
-- The increase in damage gained per level does not show up on the HUD for custom characters, although the actual damage that the character does is accurate.
+- In the HUD, player damage does not show the increase in damage due to level when a custom item is equipped.